Speech Therapy

 WHAT YOU NEED TO KNOW

-Our Speech Therapist offers therapy in both Afrikaans and English.
-Her main focus areas include, but are not limited to:
+Our team of Speech Therapists offers therapy in both Afrikaans and English.
+Our main focus areas include, but are not limited to:

 • Early childhood intervention